HamzehAdawi/OllamaUI/README.md

 ## Changing the Ollama Model

-OllamaUI lets you switch between different Ollama LLM models easily without changing any code.
+OllamaChat lets you switch between different Ollama LLM models easily without changing any code.

 **How to change the model:**